 Both watches retail at a similar price ($350 for the Venu and Forerunner 245 Music, and $300 for the regular Forerunner 245).
 It really comes down to which features you prefer.
 As a marathoner and occasional trail runner, I’d personally go for the Forerunner 245 due to the training metrics and battery life, but I could see why someone else might prefer the Venu.

-If you don’t need the music capability, I’d actually like to recommend the COROS APEX as another option.
+If you don’t need the music capability, I’d actually like to recommend the COROS PACE 2 as another option.
 I’m a big fan of COROS watches due to their unbeatable battery life and multisport functions.
-The watch costs $300-350, and it tracks open water swimming, has a barometric altimeter, and 24-30 days of battery life.
-I’m planning to switch to COROS after my current Garmin dies.
+The watch costs $200, and it tracks open water swimming, has a barometric altimeter, and 20 days of battery life.
+(I ended up switching to COROS after my Garmin Vivoactive 3 Music died in April 2021).

 Where to Buy the Venu and Forerunner 245

 I also want to encourage you to shop secondhand and from your small, local running stores, if possible.
-I don’t get paid if you do that, so if you still want to show your appreciation financially, you’re welcome to buy me a ko-fi
+I don’t get paid if you do that, so if you still want to show your appreciation financially, you’re welcome to buy me virtual coffee.

 Let me know if you have any questions about the watches, and best of luck deciding.
 You may also find these other posts helpful: